Main page

 _LPI

-, residency counters, and AMD PMCThe LPIT (Low Power Idle Table, defined in this Intel spec) describes the low-power idle states that the CPU supports.
-These table entries also contain residency counters, which just tell you how long a CPU has spent in a particular low-power state (useful for debugging).
+, residency counters, and the AMD SMU 🐛The LPIT (Low Power Idle Table, defined in this Intel spec) describes the low-power idle states that the CPU supports.
+These table entries also contain residency counters, which just tell you how long a CPU has spent in a particular low-power state, which is obviously useful for debugging.

 It would seem as though LPIT has gone out of favour since ACPI 6.0.